Power Bicycle

 Advantages

-Automatic clutch motors are an enormous advantage for some riders.
-The feature makes the motorized bike easier to operate and provides it the ability to pull away from a standing start.
+Automatic clutches provide an enormous advantage for some riders.
+The feature makes the bike easier to operate and adds the ability to pull away from a standing start without pedalling.

-4 stroke motors always feature pull start mechanisms which can be essential for some projects (slider trikes as mentioned before).
+Pull start mechanisms can be essential for some projects (slider trikes as mentioned before).

-The third benefit of a 4 stroke bicycle engine kit is that they are relatively quiet and most people prefer the engine tone.
+The third benefit of a 4 stroke is that they are relatively quiet and most people prefer the engine tone.

-Finally, you do not have to mix oil with the gas although 4 stroke engines require regular sump oil changes.
+Finally, you do not have to mix oil with the gas although they do require regular sump oil changes.

 Negatives

-- 4 stroke bicycle motors are underpowered and more expensive than their 2 stroke counterparts.
+2. 4 stroke’s are underpowered and more expensive than their 2 stroke counterparts.

-- 4 stroke bicycle engines are bulkier, and wider, making installation more difficult.
-They require pedal spacers to allow the bicycle pedals to turn, which are rarely included in kits.
+3. 4 stroke gas bicycle engines are bulkier, and wider, making installation more difficult.
+They require spacers to allow the bicycle pedals to turn, (rarely included in kits).

-- 4 stroke engines themselves are less reliable than other bicycle motors because of the increased number of moving parts.
+4. Mechanics are less reliable than other two strokes because of the increased complexity.

-If you purchase a 50cc 4 stroke motor, you can expect a cruising speed of around 20MPH.
+If you purchase a 50cc 4 stroke, you can expect a cruising speed of around 20MPH.
+If you want power, a 200cc bicycle engine kit is the way to go, despite the difficulties in fitting.

 Friction drive engines are compatible with just about every bicycle frame.
 Friction drive motors are perfect for anyone who has a frame that isn’t suited to a regular bicycle engine kit.

-Friction drive motors drive direct to the bicycle tire.
+Friction drive’s rest directly on the bicycle tire.
 These bicycle motors can therefore power a bike with any size wheels.

-These kits are the easiest to fit and can be attractive simply looking for ease of installation.
+These rigs are the easiest to fit and can be attractive for ease of installation.

 Negatives